SpaghettiFork/Spaghetti/README.md

 ## Credits.

-The Spaghetti is licensed under the GPLv3.
+The Spaghetti Display Server is licensed under the GPLv3.

 Additional license notices are available under the `COPYING` file.